wballard/VariableSky/api.markdown

 ## VariableSky
-This is the main object.
+This is the main object exposed by the client library.
 There is no need to `new` it, you just call methods on it.
 This is how you hook a client to a server.

 ### link()
 Connect to Variable Sky via an `href`, linking to a local variable in